 On Friday 1 September 1939, the British government issued its warning to Hitler and two days later war was declared.
 On that same Friday, first-class cricket in England ground to a halt, and it was to be nearly seven years before it resumed in 1946.
 The cricket leagues of the north and midlands were the happy beneficiaries.

 The Birmingham League prospered, becoming a top competition virtually overnight.
 It was, however, the Bradford League which really attracted the stars and, in turn, pulled in the crowds.
-It was reminiscent of the 1914-18 seasons when Jack Hobbs, George Gunn and Frank Woolley had acted as professionals in the northern leagues.
+It was reminiscent of the 1914-18 seasons when Jack Hobbs, below, George Gunn and Frank Woolley had acted as professionals in the northern leagues.
 Wisden spoke wistfully of, `the talent which migrated to the Bradford neighbourhood’.

 Despite the exigencies of war service and war work and the troublesome nature of public transport, practically all the Bradford clubs fielded Test and county personalities, and sometimes two or three of them.